gbroques/fcxref/README.rst

 Regular Expressions
 """""""""""""""""""

-You can pass in regular expressions for the document, object, or property name for more powerful expressions.
+You can pass in regular expressions for document, object, or property names for more powerful expressions.

 For example, query all external references to the ``Spreadsheet`` object in ``Master``: